HISTORY OF LOST CREEK RANCH

 Jerry and his wife Helen passed away in 2017 and 2018, respectively.
 Lost Creek Ranch, and its rich history in Jackson Hole, continues to be a part of their legacy, evidenced by multiple generations of the Jerry and Helen Halpin family who have, over many years, called Lost Creek Ranch home.

 Jackson Hole has a long and rich history.

-In 1807, John Coulter, the only scout to be allowed to venture separately from the Lewis and Clark Expedition on its return east, wandered south from the thermal basins and geysers of what became Yellowstone National Park.
+In 1807, John Colter, the only scout to be allowed to venture separately from the Lewis and Clark Expedition on its return east, wandered south from the thermal basins and geysers of what became Yellowstone National Park.
 His tales of the beauty of the region seemed so far-fetched as to render him an outcast upon his return to eastern settlements.

 Jackson Hole is now a thriving community which retains its small-town appeal.
-Its world-class skiers and mountain climbers are neighbors to some America’s most successful businessmen and politicians.
+Its world-class skiers and mountain climbers are neighbors to some of America’s most successful businessmen and politicians.

 For more information on Jackson Hole, please visit the Jackson Hole Chamber of Commerce.